 Description.
-An in absentia removal order happens when a respondent does not appear at a scheduled immigration court hearing, and the IJ issues a removal order against that individual even though he or she is not present in the courtroom.
-Under the current statute, an IJ may issue an in absentia order "if the Service establishes by clear, unequivocal, and convincing evidence" that the respondent had written notice and is removable.62 There are many reasons why a respondent may fail to appear at a removal hearing, including lack of notice of the hearing, sickness, a breakdown in transportation, or because the respondent is a child without the help of a responsible adult who can assist him or her in getting to the hearing.
+An in absentia removal order happens when a respondent does not appear at a scheduled immigration court hearing, and the IJ issues a removal order against that individual even though they are not present in the courtroom.
+Under the current statute, an IJ may issue an in absentia order "if the Service establishes by clear, unequivocal, and convincing evidence" that the respondent had written notice and is removable.
+There are many reasons why a respondent may fail to appear at a removal hearing, including but not limited to lack of notice of the hearing, sickness, a breakdown in transportation, or because the respondent is a child without the help of a responsible adult who can assist him or her in getting to the hearing.
 These types of reasons may be especially common for DACA recipients with in absentia orders, who in many cases may have received such an order as a young child.

 Legal Consequences.
 An in absentia removal order is a type of removal order, and thus the consequences include those described in section III.A.1.
-An in absentia order becomes final immediately when the IJ enters the order.63 The INA imposes additional penalties on those with in absentia removal orders, barring them for ten years from eligibility for many forms of immigration relief, including adjustment of status and cancellation
+An in absentia order becomes final